kyleniemeyer/kyleniemeyer.com/code/index.markdown

 Code
 ====
 Here you can download some code I’m releasing open source.
-I can’t release all of the primaryI work on for research due to restrictions on some of the components (at this time), but other smaller programs that I wrote as tools I’m free to share.
+I can’t release all of the primary code I work on for research due to restrictions on some of the components (at this time), but other smaller programs that I wrote as tools I’m free to share.
 If you use anything and find it helpful, or if you find a bug or just make improvements, please let me know!